k8ssandra/k8ssandra/technical-docs/k8ssandra-upfront-validations.md

       --version                     version for kubeval
 ```

-### Features:

-* Relies on schemas generated from the Kubernetes API, as CRD support is not available.
-* Supports validation of 1..* K8s configuration files by using target directory.
-* Allows for specific versions of k8s to be specified.
-* Used as part of a development workflow locally or in CI pipelines.

 When using Helm, kubeval can utilize source template comments to report the relevant pass or fail output.

 ```
 PASS - charts/templates/k8ssandra.yaml contains a valid Service.
 ```

 ## Pros / Cons